tonghuikang/codecomp/geometry.md

+Centre of mass

+- Take the mean of each coordinate over every point

+Point where the euclidean distance from each point is minimised

+- Not the centre of mass
+- Are there multiple unconnected solutions?
+- This is the geometric median

 To check whether a candidate point is inside a triangle defined by three points

 - Calculate the area of the triangle